-C. Law Enforcement Ethics and Anti Bias Policing
+B. Law Enforcement Ethics and Anti-Bias Policing

-General Learning Goal: The student will be able to identify the traits that officers should exemplify and explain the benefits of professional and ethical behavior to the officer, department and community
+General Learning Goal: The student will demonstrate an understanding of the traits that officers should exemplify and explain the benefits of professional and ethical behavior to the officer, department and community.

-- 1. The student will be able to identify the expectations of a peace officer as it relates to the following groups:
+- 1. The student will demonstrate an understanding of ethics and anti-bias expectations of a peace officer as they relate to the following groups:

 - a.
 Community

 - b.
-Victim, witnesses, suspect
+Victim, witness, suspect

 - c.
 Department

 - d.
 Governmental agencies

 - e.
-Fellow officers - 2.
-The student will be able to describe the importance of ethical conduct. - 3.
-The student will be able to paraphrase the Law Enforcement Code of Ethics and describe how it pertains to their profession and their personal life. - 4.
-The student will be able to identify the traits that officers should exemplify and explain the benefits of professional and ethical behavior to the officer, department and community. - 5.
-The student will be able to describe the consequences of unethical/unprofessional conduct to the peace officer, department and community, and explain why an officer should respond to a co-worker's unprofessional conduct. - 6.
-The student will be able to define culture and cultural diversity. - 7.
-The student will be able to identify personal, professional and organizational benefits of valuing diversity within the community and law enforcement. - 8.
-The student will be able to define: - a.
-Stereotype - b.
-Prejudice - c.
+Fellow officers and coworkers

+- 2. The student will demonstrate an understanding of the importance of ethical conduct.

+- 3. The student will demonstrate an understanding of the Law Enforcement Code of Ethics and how it pertains to professional and personal life.

+- 4. The student will demonstrate an understanding of culture and cultural diversity.

+- 5. The student will demonstrate an understanding of personal, professional and organizational benefits of valuing diversity within the community and law enforcement.

+- 6. The student will be able to define:

+- a.
+Stereotype

+- b.
+Prejudice

+- c.
 Discrimination

-Police Ethics, The Corruption of Noble Cause, John P. Crank and Michael A. Caldero.

-State of Colorado Demographics - U.S. Census

-Diversity Iceberg
+- 7. The student will demonstrate an understanding of the reporting requirements pertaining to excessive force as captured in § 18-8-801 through 804, C.R.S.